narayansharma91/TDD_with_node/Session 2: Practical/README.md

  })

 ```
 - Type `npm run test` from terminal.
-You will see all test cases will pass.
+You will see above test cases will pass.

 <hr/>

 ### Practical Example 4
-Write a query builder function and test cases to validate following below capabilities of query builder.
+Write a query builder function and test cases to validate following capabilities of query builder.
 1. Generate sql query to **select all the columns** from specific table if columns doesn't defined.
 **app.js**